NexGenCloud/hyperstack-sdk-javascript/docs/VirtualMachineApi.md

 - **Accept**: application/json

-## getInstanceHibernate
+## getVM

-> ResponseModel getInstanceHibernate(vmId)
+> Instance getVM(vmId)

-Hibernate virtual machine
+Retrieve virtual machine details

-Initiates the hibernation of a virtual machine, saving its current state to disk before powering off.
-Provide the virtual machine ID in the path to specify the virtual machine to be hibernated.
+Retrieves the details of an existing virtual machine.
+Provide the virtual machine ID in the path, and Infrahub will return information about the corresponding VM.

 ### Example